sindresorhus/p-props/readme.md

 Type: `Function`

+Receives the current value and key as parameters.
 Expected to return a `Promise` or value.

 #### options